-Journey of the Standing statue of Khui-en-khufu
+Journey of the Statue of Khui-en-khufu

 Every ancient object that the Harvard University–Boston Museum of Fine Arts Expedition team discovered had a long journey from its original location to its location today.